The Effect of AGN Feedback on the Lyman-{\alpha} Forest Signature of Galaxy Protoclusters at z~2.3: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous reviewer for the constructive feedback helping enhance the quality of this paper.
+The authors also thank Drew Newman for useful discussions on the correction of Wiener-filter effects in the observational data.
 Kavli IPMU is supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.
 This work was performed in part at the Center for Data-Driven Discovery, Kavli IPMU (WPI).
 This research was supported by Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.
+KGL acknowledges support from JSPS Kakenhi grant Nos.
+JP18H05868 and JP19K 14755.
 WC is supported by the STFC AGP Grant ST/V000594/1, the Atracci\'{o}n de Talento Contract no. 2020-T1/TIC-19882 granted by the Comunidad de Madrid in Spain and the science research grants from the China Manned Space Project.
 He also thanks the Ministerio de Ciencia e Innovación (Spain) for financial support under Project grant PID2021-122603NB-C21, ERC: HORIZON-TMA-MSCA-SE for supporting the LACEGAL-III project with grant number 101086388, and the science research grants from the China Manned Space Project with No. CMS-CSST-2021-A01, and CMS-CSST-2021-A03..

 This work has been made possible by the `The Three Hundred’ collaboration.\footnote{https://www.the300-project.org} The 300 simulations were performed at the MareNostrum Supercomputer of the BSC-CNS through The Red Española de Supercomputación grants (AECT-2022-3-0027, AECT-2023-1-0013), and at the DIaL -- DiRAC machines at the University of Leicester through the RAC15 grant: Seedcorn/ACTP317.
-For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.